 - A collaborative effort towards digital transformation that encapsulates all functions of an organization

-If you would like to learn how WSO2 Open Banking can help digitally transform your bank, please contact us.
+If you would like to learn how WSO2 Open Banking can help your open banking journey and digitally transform your bank, please contact us.

-PSD2 is not received positively by most banks, and that comes as no surprise.
-It puts banks in a vulnerable position by taking away customer ownership and loyalty, which banks have competed on for several years.
-The key to looking at PSD2 and open banking as an opportunity, is to look beyond 2018.
-While banks may face initial challenges in their efforts to be PSD2 compliant, it can offer greater business benefits in the long term.
-Therefore, banks must recognize the wider scope and consider PSD2 as a digital transformation led opportunity that supports collaboration, intelligent selling, and business expansion.
+While banks may face initial challenges in their efforts to be PSD2 compliant or implement open banking, it can offer greater business benefits in the long term.
+Therefore, banks must recognize the wider scope and consider this as a digital transformation led opportunity that supports collaboration, intelligent selling, and business expansion.
 Eventually, these efforts will translate to greater customer loyalty and retention than ever before.